shengcanxu/webmagic/webmagic-extension/src/main/java/us/codecraft/webmagic/modelSpider/functions.md

 6. able to download file using FileDownloadPipeline
 7. able to parse unlimited layer to get the content using parseurl annotation
 8. add checkIfCompleteParse in scheduler to make sure all put-in-queue requests are parsed. it's used for finding out the un-parsed reqeusts becauses of network issues;
+9. able to get content from the parseurl pages. means when content is gotten, they will passed along to the next level page, coming together with the final content